 Sometimes even though a favor might be valuable, no one wants to do it because since the benefit is too widespread, those providing it would be unable to reap the rewards of their actions.

 Indeed you could also argue that for those who amass the greatest number of such favors, that they will spend much of these favors to get others to do the things that have little to no direct benefit to themselves, but instead, to get others to labor in order to display just how many favors they command to others.
-This of course leading to a vast number of wasteful displays where those with the most attempt to outdo each other with their wastefulness.
+This, of course, leads to a vast number of wasteful displays were those with the most attempt to outdo each other with their wastefulness.